 Combating the Shrinkage

 While genetics does play a large part in certain conditions that can cause you to lose height, there are some things you can do that may help.
-If you are still below the threshold age, start now to take care of yourself, get the proper nutrition, exercise, get enough sleep, and drink plenty of water.
-The better the foundation that you build when you are young, the better off you will be as you age.
+If you are still below the threshold age, start taking care of yourself, get the proper nutrition, exercise, get enough sleep, and drink plenty of water.
+The better the foundation you build when you are young, the better you will be as you age.